 accepts responsibility for the adequacy or accuracy of this release.

-- December 13, 2018 Quebec Precious Metals Corporation grants stock options
+- March 15, 2022 Quebec Precious Metals grants stock options